Last Updated on 17 December, 2020 by Veronica

 One of Porto’s most picturesque places is the Ribeira district.
 You’ll know this neighborhood because you’ve seen it on almost every postcard!!!

-It’s a must walk by the banks of the Douro River.
-Here you’ll see the colorful buildings next to the terraces of restaurants and different souvenir stalls and companies that offer tours around the city and the surrounding area.
+It’s a must-walk by the banks of the Douro River.
+Here you’ll see the colorful buildings next to the terraces of restaurants, different souvenir stalls, and companies that offer tours around the city and the surrounding area.

-Have a drink in any terraces overlooking Vila Nova de Gaia.
+Have a drink on any terrace overlooking Vila Nova de Gaia.
 Take a lot of pictures!!!

 Vila Nova de Gaia

-After a cruise along the waterfront, our recommendation is that you visit a Porto winery.
-On this side there are many, you can hire the visit online or at the destination.
+After a cruise along the waterfront, we recommend that you visit a Porto winery.
+On this side, there are many; you can hire the visit online or at the destination.

-Then, go back to Gaia’s waterfront and taste a “francesinha” in some of the Restaurants.
+Then, go back to Gaia’s waterfront and taste a “francesinha” in some restaurants.
 If you go in high season, you’re going to have to book or wait a lot.

 Visit a Port Wine Cellar

 Porto is the wine that has taken the same name as the city in which it is produced.
-Porto wine is sweet and intense, but you have to pay attention, it has almost 20 percent alcohol, so might leave with less balance than the one you entered the cellar with originally.
+Porto wine is sweet and intense, but you have to pay attention.
+It has almost 20 percent alcohol, so it might leave with less balance than the one you entered the cellar with originally.

-The south bank of the river is full of wineries, curiously, it does not belong to the city of Porto, but to the city of Vilanova de Gaia.
+The river’s south bank is full of wineries; curiously, it does not belong to the city of Porto but the city of Vilanova de Gaia.

 Luis I Bridge, essential in Porto

-If you go in the summer, you’ll see a lot of young people throw themselves in the river from the bridge.
+If you go in the summer, you’ll see many young people throw themselves in the river from the bridge.

 Recommendations in Porto